arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 <div class = "answer">

 True!
-We can only use ordinary linear regression when the outcome variable is continuous and unbounded, so if you have, for example, a binary outcome, then a regression model won't work unless you first transform the outcome to be continuous and unbounded -- that's what generalized linear models do!
+We can only use ordinary linear regression when the outcome variable is continuous and unbounded.
+So if you have, for example, a binary outcome then a regression model won't work unless you first transform the outcome to be continuous and unbounded -- that's what generalized linear models do!

 </div>
 ***